AWADHAMBIKA/RIBMDBDBI/README.md

 ## Acknowledgements

-Many thanks to Brian D. Ripley, Michael Lapsley since This package is just a wrapper of [RODBC package](https://cran.r-project.org/package=RODBC).
+Many thanks to Brian D. Ripley, Michael Lapsley since This package is just a wrapper of [RODBC package](https://cran.r-project.org/package=RODBC). & Nagi Teramo(Since I used RODBCDBI as reference/base code)